mori-b/aioconnectors/README.md

 And then share the created directories between server and clients as explained in 1.

+-You might prefer to use a publish/subscribe approach.
+This is also supported by configuring a single server as the broker (you just need to set pubsub\_central\_broker=True).
+The other connectors should be clients.
+A client can subscribe to specific topics (message\_types) by setting the attribute subscribe\_message\_types in its constructor.
+To change the topics, you must restart the connector.

 -You might want both sides to be able to initiate a connection, or even to have multiple nodes being able to initiate connections between one another.
 The following lines describe a possible approach to do that using aioconnectors.
 Each node should be running an aioconnector server, and be able to also spawn an aioconnector client each time it initiates a connection to a different remote server.
 A new application layer handling these connectors could be created, and run on each node.